 When you get hurt while performing your work duties, you have the right to request workers compensation.
 However, despite this right, many employers are hesitant to pay out workers compensation to injured employees.
 They may go to great lengths to investigate your claim, even going as far as to “tail” you to make sure you are still disabled enough to require the benefits.
 If you were hurt at work and you have been denied workers compensation or you feel your benefits were terminated prematurely, you need the law on your side.
-If you would like to talk about your case with a workers compensation lawyer in Overland Park, the experienced legal staff at Mayer & Rosenberg can help.
+If you would like to talk about your case with a workers compensation lawyer, the experienced legal staff at Mayer & Rosenberg can help.
 Contact us now to learn more about your rights as an injured worker.

 When someone becomes too injured to work, they will likely face a big struggle with being able to keep up with their daily living expenses such as bills and groceries.
 That is why workers compensation exists—to help employees who get hurt at work make ends meet until they are feeling well enough to go back into the work force.
 Workers compensation is not just a check in the mail, though—it can also provide benefits such as vocational rehabilitation, which can help ease your transition back to work.